Is Climate Change Causing a Rise in Dengue?

 - Ensure Universal Access to Care and Disease Management: Making healthcare and disease management accessible to all is vital.

-- Reduce Vector Exposure: Measures like using window and door screens, wearing protective clothing, deploying insecticides, and avoiding habitats where disease vectors breed can minimise exposure.
+- Reduce Exposure to Mosquitoes: Measures like using window and door screens, wearing protective clothing, deploying insecticides, and avoiding habitats where disease vectors breed can minimize exposure.

-- Accelerate Vaccine Development: Leverage new technologies to expedite the development of vaccines against these viral diseases.
+- Vaccination: Leverage new technologies to protect individuals against viral diseases.

-- Prioritise Wetland Management: Focus on managing wetlands and eliminating breeding sites for disease-carrying vectors near populated areas.
+- Prioritize Wetland Management: Focus on managing wetlands and eliminating breeding sites for disease-carrying vectors near populated areas.

 Conclusion

-Climate change affects the entire world and Malaysia is no exception.
-In recent years, dengue fever, a virus transmitted through mosquitoes, has re-emerged considerably, affecting a significant number of people each year.
-While climate factors, such as temperatures, rainfall, and humidity, have been linked to dengue viruses, such connections are inconsistent.
+Climate change affects the entire world, and Malaysia is no exception.
+In recent years, dengue, a virus transmitted through mosquitoes, has re-emerged considerably, affecting a significant number of people each year.
+While climate factors, such as temperatures, rainfall, and humidity, have been linked to dengue viruses, the correlation between climate change and dengue transmission is still being studied.

-While dengue prevention is important, tackling the effects of climate change also depends on each and every one of us.
-By minimising our carbon imprint, progressively phasing out petroleum, and selecting natural energy sources, we can participate actively in tackling this worldwide issue towards a healthier and more prosperous future for generations to come.
+By minimizing our carbon footprint, progressively phasing out petroleum, and selecting natural energy sources, we can participate actively in tackling this worldwide issue towards a healthier and more prosperous future for generations to come.
+In the meantime, individuals may consult their doctor on dengue prevention methods to keep dengue at bay. (test)

 References

 - Marano, M. (2023, October 19).
 The Increasing Burden of Dengue Fever in a Changing Climate.
-Retrieved on 25 October 2023, from The Rockefeller Foundation: https://www.rockefellerfoundation.org/blog/the-increasing-burden-of-dengue-fever-in-a-changing-climate/
+Retrieved on 25 October 2023, from The Rockefeller Foundation

 - Wang, Y., Zhao, S., Wei, Y., Li, K., Jiang, X., Li, C., Ren, C., Yin, S., Ho, J., Ran, J., Han, L., Zee, B. C. Y., & Chong, K. C. (2023, September).
 Impact of climate change on dengue fever epidemics in South and Southeast Asian settings: A modelling study.
 Infectious Disease Modelling, 8(3), 645–655. https://doi.org/10.1016/j.idm.2023.05.008